jimmac/xdg-desktop-portal-website/index.md

 There are several reasons for the frontend/backend separation of the portal
 code:
 - We want to have _native_ portal dialogs that match the session desktop (i.e.
-  GTK+ dialogs for GNOME, Qt dialogs for KDE)
+  GTK dialogs for GNOME, Qt dialogs for KDE)
 - One of the limitations of the D-Bus proxying in flatpak is that allowing a sandboxed app to talk to a name implicitly also allows it to talk to any other name owned by the same unique name.
 Therefore, sandbox-facing D-Bus apis